CHAPTER 1: Beers, Brawls, and Beautiful Brothers

-The boys started laughing again as Connor tried to shove Murphy back off the counter.
+The boys laughed as Connor shoved Murphy back off the counter.

 "Ya, stay a while will ya?"
-One of the other men in the bar helped my jacket off my arms and hung it over the back of a chair behind us, "thanks man."
+One of the other men in the bar helped my jacket off my arms and hung it over the back of a chair behind me.

-Right after taking my coat off there was a large gust of cold air as the door opened again, it felt like all the Irishmen in the world were cheering and yelling it was so loud.
+Right after taking my coat off there was a large gust of cold air as the door opened again.
+It suddenly sounded like all the Irishmen in the world were cheering and yelling, it was so loud.

-A fresh beer slid down the counter to him as the two guys jumped up and they all grabbed their beers, cheersed and downed them quick.
+A fresh beer slid down the counter to him as the two guys jumped up and they all grabbed their beers, cheers'd, and downed them quick.

-The newcomer looked at me as the other two cheered.
 "Who's this little one?!"
-The new one, Rocco, gestured towards me with his empty mug.
+The new guy, Rocco, gestured towards me with his empty mug.

 "THIS!"
-Murphy draped an arm over my shoulders, "is Lindsay!
-Our fresh Californian lady-drunk!"
+Murphy draped an arm over my shoulders, "Is Lindsay!
+Our fresh Californian lady-drinker!"

 "Aye!
 She claims she can keep up, so far she's failing."
 Connor looked at me mockingly.